EkaterinaKlimenko0700/e2e_rep/Markdown-docs.md

 - Applied the RandomForest model and selected hyperparameters using GridSearchCV and found the best

--Trained the final model with the best parameters
+- Trained the final model with the best parameters

 - Used the trained model to predict values ​​on the test data set.